Skip Navigation

 Overview

-This is a core module within the MSc in Surgical Care Practice programme which is taught within the first term of the first year of this three year programme.
+This is a core module within the MSc in Surgical Care Practice course which is taught within the first term of the first year of this three year programme.
 This foundation module introduces the Trainee Surgical Care Practitioner (TSCP) to the context of their role and capabilities required to deliver high quality, safe and effective care for surgical patients within the extended surgical team and their defined scope of practice.

 Module code:HEA4520